The 2023 hike in Gran Canaria 🇪🇸

 The hike started smoothly on a dirt road heading south in a desert-like landscape.
 The path gradually changed into a corridor enveloped by dense palm tree leaves on either side.
 Quickly, the leaves started forming a tunnel where I barely fit under.
 Despite the tire tracks on the path, it really felt like 'the wild'.
 After a while, we walked on a road which mainly seemed to be used by farmers, as on both sides there are plots of land with (what seem) orange trees and other crops.
 All of a sudden Kaya heard a very loud buzzing!
 A bee thought her bun of dark blonde hair resembled a flower...
 Panic in its most pure form!
 I tried to swat the bee away from her, which resulted in the bee being stuck under the shoulder pad of the backpack.
 Panic level 9000 - the bee was stinging her.
 In a split second, the backpack is off and I yoinked the bee off her back, which resulted in the bee following me.
 I ran away and manage to lose the bee.
 Somehow, the bee did not inject any venom as there was no reaction, luckily.
 With some remaining shivers down our spines, we continued the hike.
 This happened only...
 1.5 hours in.
 That sounds promising.

-Till lunch-time we did not meet anyone on the trail, except for a single farmer.
-After the lunch, we ended up on a very nice trail, and came across more and more people.
-Day hikers hiking this part of the trail, which apparently is very popular.
+Till lunchtime we did not meet anyone on the trail, except for a single farmer.
+After lunch, we ended up on a very nice trail, and came across more and more people.
+Day hikers were hiking this part of the trail, which apparently is very popular.
 It's a very nice meandering trail in a small canyon, hidden away by trees and following a small stream.
 Some parts even involved some climbing.
-Following the map, we hiked up through a very dense bamboo/palm leaves forest, the number of people we encounter quickly droped to zero.
+Following the map, we hiked up through a very dense bamboo/palm leaves forest, the number of people we encountered quickly dropped to zero.
 Hmm...
 At some point, in a slightly more open area we stumble upon a sign.
-Checking our (GPS-)map, we see we are not on the path anymore, and the places indicated on the signs are not the places we need to go to.
+Checking our (GPS) map, we see we are not on the path anymore, and the places indicated on the signs are not the places we need to go to.
 It looks like we need to go to the other side of the canyon, which seems impossible, given that there is no path.
 We head towards Moya, which is at least not going back.
-After a while, we end up on an asphalt road and after some advanced navigation and heuristic cartography practicing the conclusion is that the map is either outright incorrect or heavily outdated.
+After a while, we ended up on an asphalt road and after some advanced navigation and heuristic cartography practice, the conclusion was that the map is either outright incorrect or heavily outdated.
 Nice memes...

 Click here for the vlog corresponding to this day.